-- 6.1 As part of your application, you must declare any relevant, unspent criminal convictions.
-Any declared convictions will be investigated under the University's Policy for Applicants with Declared Criminal Convictions. - 6.2 Students who receive a conviction, reprimand or caution between an offer of admission being made and the start of studies are required to inform the University.
-This should be done by writing to the Head of Admissions who will investigate this in accordance with the University's Policy for Applicants with Declared Criminal Convictions. - 6.3 Students who receive a conviction, reprimand or caution during their studies are required to inform their Personal Development Tutor (PDT), who will refer to the University's Student Conduct regulations, in order to determine whether any further action is required.

-- 6.4 All applicants accepted for one of our Nursing, Midwifery or Career Guidance programmes will be required to complete a Protecting Vulnerable Groups (PVG) application prior to admission.
+- 6.1 You must declare any relevant, unspent criminal convictions directly to the University.
+Guidance on the types of convictions requiring to be declared along with how these convictions will be investigated as part of the Admissions process can be found within the University's Policy for Applicants with Declared Criminal Convictions. - 6.2 Students who receive a conviction, reprimand or caution between an offer of admission being made and the start of studies are required to inform the University.
+This should be done by writing to the Head of Admissions who will investigate this in accordance with the University's Policy for Applicants with Declared Criminal Convictions. - 6.3 Students who receive a conviction, reprimand or caution during their studies are required to inform their Personal Development Tutor (PDT), who will refer to the University's Student Conduct regulations, in order to determine whether any further action is required. - 6.4 All applicants accepted for one of our Nursing, Midwifery, Physiotherapy, Occupational Therapy, Secondary Education Social Work or Career Guidance programmes will be required to complete a Protecting Vulnerable Groups (PVG) application prior to admission.
 Further information will be provided to applicants on how to complete the check once the offer has been accepted. - 6.5 You may also be asked to complete a PVG if, as part of your studies, you will be undertaking a placement or research which involves working with children and/or vulnerable adults. - 6.6 Information provided in your PVG certificate will be investigated in accordance with the University's Policy for Applicants with Declared Criminal Convictions.
-If your PVG check reveals information which may make you unsuitable for the programme you have applied to, the

-University reserves the right to withdraw the offer of admission.
+If your PVG check reveals information which may make you unsuitable for the programme you have applied to, the University reserves the right to withdraw the offer of admission. - 6.7 Matriculated students for Nursing, Midwifery, Physiotherapy, Occupational Therapy, Secondary Education, Social Work or Career Guidance programmes

-- 6.7 Matriculated students for Nursing, Midwifery, Veterinary Nursing or Career Guidance programmes are required to inform their PDT if they receive a conviction, reprimand or caution during their studies.
+- are required to inform their PDT if they receive a conviction, reprimand or caution during their studies.
 Such cases will normally be investigated by the School's Fitness to Practise Panel. - 6.8 Further information about PVG and criminal record checks can be found in our Admissions Policy.